 Well, you get what you pay for.
 You can not expect the budget home gym equipment can be as durable and good as the nonbudget ones.

 With the pro and con list, you may already have your view now.
-Buying home gym equipment on a budget gives you more flexibility.
+Buying a budget home gym gives you more flexibility.

 I don't know what kind of research you're doing, but I will search some garage gym reviews on YouTube.
-Some of them share excellent home gym ideas on a budget.
+Some of them share excellent ideas of the budget home gym i.
 Recently, NoFate247 uploaded a video to review the RitFit 1000LB Power Cage and share his garage gym ideas.
 Let’s take a look.

 In this video, NoFate247 cites the example of the RitFit power rack to share his view on a budget home gym.

 He lists some advantages of the RitFit power rack.

 - It has many accessories and attachments, including the landmine, cable lat pulldown machine, additional weight storage, etc. The pulley system is very smooth.
 It’s like all-in-one equipment.